lemire/FastPFor/README.md

 ## Software Requirements

-This code requires a (recent as of 2012) compiler supporting C++11.
+This code requires a compiler supporting C++11.
 This was a design decision.

 It builds under